Meeting in Montréal? What you need to know

 - Events with a social aspect in an outdoor rented space are limited to 50 people

-- Sports and recreational activities, including guided lessons and training, are permitted in indoor public places for groups of no more than 25 individuals from different households, including officials, employees, and volunteers.
+- Sports and recreational activities, including guided lessons and training, are permitted in indoor public places for groups of no more than 25 individuals from different households, excluding officials, employees, and volunteers.

-- Sports and recreational activities, including guided lessons and training, are permitted in outdoor public places for groups of up to 50 individuals from different households, excluding any officials, staff, or volunteers.
+- Sports and recreational activities, including guided lessons and training, are permitted in outdoor public places for groups of up to 50 individuals from different households, excluding officials, staff, and volunteers.

 What else do I need to know to organize an event in Montréal?

 - Buffets are allowed if there is an employee to serve and that the food is separated from the clients with a plexiglass

 - In order to hold a sporting event, a sanitary protocol that meets all the provincial requirements (as well as a duly completed form) must be submitted to the Direction de la santé publique by mail or email.
 (Note that Montréal is region 6.)

 - Tourisme Montréal can help you find suppliers for COVID-19 testing or temperature checks on-site, as well as recommendations of independent contractors for medical and travel insurance, for a fee.

 What are the rules around physical distancing?

 Business events where proof of vaccination is required are not limited by physical distancing.
 All other situations require a minimum of one meter (three feet).

 For combat sports, sparring is permitted as long as the rules of public health authorities are respected.